If you’re hungry for a little Thanksgiving horror, our writers share ten tasty holiday favorites that aren’t the same ol’ dish.

 Originally released on Hulu as part of Blumhouse’s “Into the Dark” Series, Pilgrim follows a well-to-do suburban family who invites a pilgrim into their home for a more original Thanksgiving celebration.
 As the days go on, more and more pilgrims start coming to the family’s home.
 What was supposed to be a simple reenactment turns into a nightmare as the pilgrims torture the family to get them to realize all they should be thankful for.

 Similar to the holiday that inspired it, the most important moment of this film is the big meal.
-Only, at this horrific feast, it’s not turkey that’s on the menu but something much more sinister.
-It all culminates in one of the goriest and batshit crazy scenes in recent memory — all juxtaposed to gospel music.
+Only, at this horrific feast, it’s not the turkey that’s on the menu but something much more sinister.
+It all culminates in one of the goriest and batshit crazy scenes in recent memory — all juxtaposed with gospel music.
 It’s disorienting and demented…what more could you ask for?

 The film is directed by Marcus Dunstan, who also directed The Collector but made his film debut as a writer for the manic Feast.

-If you are a fan of either of these films — or, if you just hate cranberry sauce — check out this wild yet perfect Thanksgiving horror film today (after you eat, of course).
+If you are a fan of either of these films — or if you just hate cranberry sauce — check out this wild yet perfect Thanksgiving horror film today (after you eat, of course).

 – Recommended by Bud Fugate

 Get into the spirit of the season and its bloody history by watching Pilgrim now on Hulu.